hulloitskai/docker-infra/README.md

   networking; all other connections are rejected.

-  It only accepts key-based authentication (no password auth) based on the provided SSH keys (more details on this in the _Platform Configuration_ section below).
+  It only accepts key-based authentication (no password auth) based on the provided SSH keys (more details on this in the _Infrastructure Configuration_ section below).

   It also has some shell customizations that can be found in `files/`, which